I paid over $2000 for my reclining sofa. It is only 5 years old and already falling apart.

 Bonded leather used to be one of the biggest problems associated with low and mid-range reclining furniture.

-After hundreds of thousands of bonded leather complaints, consumers now appear to completely accept 100% synthetic faux leathers as a substitute for bonded leather.
+Today, after hundreds of thousands of bonded leather complaints, consumers are finally accepting 100% synthetic faux leathers as a substitute for bonded leather.

 These 100% synthetic faux leathers look and feel very similar to the bonded leathers, except they don’t peel.